Autism in Calgary: Seeing the World Through a Different Lens

 Communication differences—interpreting language literally or finding it hard to read facial expressions and tone

-Why Autism is Often Missed — Especially in Adults
+Why Autism is Often Missed in Adults

-Excelled academically and “flew under the radar”
+They excelled academically and “flew under the radar.”

-Were misdiagnosed with anxiety, depression, or ADHD
+They were misdiagnosed with anxiety, depression, or ADHD.

 The Cost of Not Understanding Your Autism

-Isolation from feeling misunderstood
+Isolation – feeling misunderstood or left out socially.

-Anxiety or depression from ongoing stress
+Anxiety & depression – from constant stress and sensory overload.

 How Support Can Help

-Communication tools for work, school, or relationships
+Communication tools for work, school, or relationships.

 Frequently Asked Questions